John Brown Jr. (abolitionist): Civil War and Jennison's Jayhawkers

 In the summer of 1860, John Jr. was an agent of the "Haytian Bureau of Emigration", working under his father's former associate and biographer James Redpath.
 Brown served as the agent of emigration for the British North American Provinces between 1860 and 1861.

 In July 1861, Brown decided to recruit a company of soldiers that would travel to Kansas and enlist with Kansas volunteer forces then operating in Missouri under the auspices of Kansas Senator James H. Lane.
 His intention was to enlist "abolitionists of the intense sort" and muster them under Colonel James Montgomery, one of Lane's three Lieutenants.
 In August he wrote to Gerrit Smith from Jefferson, Ashtabula County, Ohio, returning to him the land he had been given in North Elba.
 John Brown's "Sharpshooters" garnered significant press attention as they traveled from Ohio to Kansas.
 However, on its arrival, the company had only signed 66 men.
 On November 9, 1861, while Brown was still recruiting in Michigan, the company elected to join Colonel Charles R. Jennison's First Kansas Cavalry, later designated the Kansas Seventh Volunteer Cavalry, and known in Missouri as Jennison's Jayhawkers.
 Upon his own arrival in December, Brown was mustered in as the captain of Company K of the Kansas Seventh.
 Brown served as captain of the company until May 1862, when he resigned because of his rheumatoid arthritis.
+But according to John Jr., “Before our regiment left Missouri more than two thousand slaves were by us restored to the possession of themselves, were ‘Jayhawked’ into freedom."
 He was succeeded as captain of the company by his second lieutenant, George H. Hoyt, who had been one of his father's lawyers following the Harpers Ferry attack.